efoilbuilder-F/VescUartControl/Readme.md

+#Library origin
+This is almost entirely a copy of https://github.com/RollingGecko/VescUartControl/tree/VESC6 .
+Everything here is only minimized in order to create a small example which can be run out of the box.

 #VescUartControl library

 Library for arduino to interface over UART with the Vesc BLDC controler (http://vedder.se/2015/01/vesc-open-source-esc/) It is used in the ArduBoardControl.
 Refer here: https://github.com/RollingGecko/ArduBoardControler